SimLoss/brain_age_predictor/README.md

 The algorithm allows to:
 - visualize and explore ABIDE datas;
 - make data harmonization by site;
-- train different regression models using different cross validation;
+- train different regression models;
 - confront two alternative approaches to the problem.

 The repository is structured as follows: